FL550/dwd_weather/README.md

 # Additional sensor values

+## !!!These are only needed when you want hourly data.
+Daily values are included in the weather entity!!!

 This integration allows you to add a hourly forecast for the next 10 days of the following values:

 - Weather condition